MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

   * Superlative claims such as “#1,” “amazing,” or “best.” [*Good-to-fix*]

   > [!NOTE]
-  > In case of declarative Copilots, these guidelines apply to instructions and conversation starters fields also.
+  > In case of declarative copilots, these guidelines apply to instructions and conversation starters fields also.

 * App long description must clearly call out that agent works in Microsoft 365 Copilot.
 For example, use Contoso in Microsoft 365 Copilot to search and summarize your tasks. ​[*Must-fix*]